What is Business Analytics?

 Analytical Skills: To be a Business Analyst, you need to be good with analytical tools.
 This is important to efficiently design and implement the process of forecasting and gap analysis in an organization.

 Computer Skills: As a business analyst in this era of technological advancement, you should be able to work on different data-oriented software.
-Also, you should have knowledge of Microsoft Office Suite, Visio, SharePoint, and Software Design Tools.
+Also, you should know Microsoft Office Suite, Visio, SharePoint, and Software Design Tools.
 You should stay updated with the latest developments in IT and tech sectors.

 Problem-Solving Skills: To be a business analyst, you have to understand the problems of business and come up with strategies that would resolve those particular issues.